BBVA/mist/README.md

 In this scenario we'll do:

 1. `CLI Input` - Read a domain as a parameter from CLI.
+2. Search domains:
-2.1. `Search Domains` - Use MIST function for search related domains / sub-domains from a start domain.
+    1. `Search Domains` - Use MIST function for search related domains / sub-domains from a start domain.
-2.2. `Festin` - Use MIST integration for [Festin](https://github.com/cr0hn/festin) for search related domains / sub-domains from a start domain.
+    2. `Festin` - Use MIST integration for [Festin](https://github.com/cr0hn/festin) for search related domains / sub-domains from a start domain.
 3. `Filter Repeated` - Use MIST function to detect and remove repeated found domains.
 4. `Fin OpenPorts` - Search open port for each new domain / sub-domain get from `Fitler Repeated`.
 5. `Kafka output` - Send results to a Kafka topic.